2019 CONCERT PROGRAMME

 Rachael Rowe says the singing "is a delight to hear as the sun goes down over the sea".
-Collections for charity at the free concerts this year will go to Cornwall Air Ambulance and the Triangle Centre in Liskeard Hospital for chemotherapy patients and anyone affected by cancer, including carers, relatives and friends.
+Collections for charity at the free concerts this year went to Cornwall Air Ambulance and the Triangle Centre in Liskeard Hospital for chemotherapy patients and anyone affected by cancer, including carers, relatives and friends.

 The choir and the Wreckers also perform in Looe and elsewhere, often to raise funds for the RNLI.
 Our famous Christmas Concert in Polperro Methodist Chapel on 23rd December attracts an audience from many parts of the country and overseas.